faros-ai/faros-cicd-github-action/README.md

 ### Report a CD Event To Faros

-To report a deployment to Faros specify `CD` in the `event` parameter and include the `CD` required fields.
+To report an artifact deployment to Faros specify `CD` in the `event` parameter and include the `CD` required fields.

 ```yaml
 - name: Report deployment to Faros